-Think a mountain getaway is just for ski season, think again.
-Summertime visits to the mountains offers sunny days and cool nights.
-It’s the ideal time to explore with lots of hiking, camping and together time as you roast a marshmellow over the campfire.
-Though it’s not all camping and cabins, several mountain destinations offers comfortable places to spend a few days without the sleeping outside part.
+The crisp mountain air with fields of wildflowers along with the granite topped mountain peaks draws families to the mountains for a summer getaway.
+Ideal for families who enjoy time spent outdoors with lots of hiking, camping and together time as you roast a marshmellow over the campfire.
+Some mountain destinations offer hot springs and even one area offers mountain hiking, paired with an oceanside beach close-by.
+Though it’s not all camping and cabins, mountain destinations offer luxurious mountain getaways to enjoy the sweet smell of the wildflowers without the sleeping outside part.
 Here’s the top Western Mountain destinations for families to explore this summer.

 Top Western Mountain Destinations for Families

 Located west of Denver, Rocky Mountain National Park’s Trail Ridge Road meanders through the mountaintops with views for miles since you are above the treeline for a portion of it.
 Along with mountain landscapes, find lake oasis and lots of wildlife, including bear and moose.
 There’s just camping in the park so head to summer camp at YMCA Camp Chief Ouray.
 It’s where families can spend several days enjoy the endless summer days of camp–but this time as a family.

 At the terminus of the Million Dollar Highway, an infamous s-curved drive that sometimes tops the list of scary drives, Durango is one of the top mountain destinations for families.
 It is home to warm natural springs for kids to splash along with the Durango-Silverton scenic train.
 Find a quaint mountain town with a hippy vibe and lots of outdoor adventure.